sagemath/sagewiki_to_gh-2022-10-10/CombinatorialClass.md

  * Every combinatorial object created by a combinatorial class should have a parent.
 By default, this parent should be the largest combinatorial class containing this object (Permutations and not Permutations(4) for example).

  * It should be easy to specify an alternative parent.
-Typically when one want to add more structure.
+Typical use case: adding a group structure on Permutations(4).

  * By default, this should be done by deriving a subclass, and overloading _element_constructor_.
 As a syntactical sugar, and in the often used use-cases where creating a new class would be inconvenient, one can instead pass the parent as an optional argument: {{{Permutations(4, element_constructor=Permutations())}}} (or {{{parent=...}}}?).